-Project Managers are compensated by utilities for unsubscribed power generated by the project at the as-available avoided cost rate.
-The Program Administrator will adhere to the following procedures to reimburse Project Managers for unsubscribed project capacity:
+Project Managers are compensated by utilities for unsubscribed power generated by the projectProject at the as-available avoided cost rate.
+The Program Administrator will adhere to the following procedures to reimburse Project Managers for unsubscribed projectProject capacity:

-- 1. Utility shares project generation data with Program Administrator.
-The utility will share hourly meter generation data by day & hour for every project for the previous month. - 2.
-Program Administrator makes determination of unsubscribed power.
-The Program Administrator determines unsubscribed energy by project based on known subscription percentage (by kW) for each project, based on AC capacity.
-For example, for a 100 kW project, if 90 kW is allocated to Participants then 10 kW is unsubscribed. - 3.
-Program Administrator calculates unsubscribed hourly generation. - The Program Administrator will share with the utility the amount of unsubscribed kW by day for the previous month (applying the same percentage of unsubscribed power to each hour's generation). - The utility or PA will apply the proprietary hourly \$/kWh rate to unsubscribed energy based on OPUC approved as-available avoided cost rate.
-This avoided cost rate (\$/kWh) is expected to be dynamic and vary by hour, month, year and utility. - 4.
+- Utility shares project Project generation data with Program Administrator.
+The utilityUtility will share hourly meter generation data by day & hour for every projectProject for the previous month. - Program Administrator makes determination of unsubscribed power.
+The Program Administrator determines unsubscribed energy by projectProject based on known subscription percentage (by kW) for each projectProject, based on AC capacity.
+For example, for a 100 kW projectProject, if 90 kW is allocated to Participants then 10 kW is unsubscribed. - 3.
+Program Administrator calculates unsubscribed hourly generation. - The Program Administrator will share with the utilityUtility the amount of unsubscribed kWkWh by dayand hour for the previous month (applying the same percentage of unsubscribed power to each hour's generation). - The utility or PAUtility will apply the proprietary hourly \$/kWh rate to unsubscribed energy based on OPUC approved as-available avoided cost rate.
+This avoided cost rate (\$/kWh) is expected to be dynamic and vary by hour, month, year and utilityUtility. - 4.
 Utility remits final amount owed to Program Administrator and the Program Administrator reimburses the Project Manager.
-After the final amount is calculated, the Program Administrator shall pay each Project Manager their share of unsubscribed energy along with their monthly subscription fee payments.
+After the final amount is calculated, the Program Administrator shall pay each Project Manager theirits share of unsubscribed energy along with theirin addition to its monthly subscription fee payments.